abpio/abp-commercial-docs/en/guides/implementing-passwordless-authentication.md

 }
 ```

 We created an endpoint for `/Passwordless/Login` that gets the token and the user Id.
-In this action, we find the user via repository and validating the token via `UserManager.VerifyUserTokenAsync()` method.
+In this action, we find the user via repository and validate the token via `UserManager.VerifyUserTokenAsync()` method.
 If it's valid, we create claims of the user then call `HttpContext.SignInAsync` to be able to create an encrypted cookie and add it to the current response.
 Finally we redirect the page to the root URL.

 That's all!
 We created a passwordless login with 6 steps.

+> The completed sample is available: [passwordless-authentication.zip](https://abp.io/Account/Login?returnUrl=/api/download/samples/passwordless-authentication).
+To be able to download this sample, you need to hold an active ABP Commercial license.